CC4K/LEPL1503-Projet3/README.md

 ---
 ## Project goals

-This project is an **Forward Erasure Correction** (FEC) algorithm capable of fixing packet loss in network transmissions.
+This project is a **Forward Erasure Correction** (FEC) algorithm capable of fixing packet loss in network transmissions.
 Given the said algorithm in Python, we were tasked to translate it in C and use threads to improve it.
-## How does this program works ?
+## How does this program work ?

 The program takes binary files in input.

-The 24 first bytes of the file gives us :
+The 24 first bytes of the file give us :
 - **seed** : number used to generate random numbers needed for file correction, encrypted on a 4 bytes unsigned integer
 - **block_size** : size of the source symbols in the file, encrypted on a 4 bytes unsigned integer
 - **word_size** : size of a word in the file, encrypted on a 4 bytes unsigned integer